drfloob/literate-garbanzo/README.md

  * 2x Producers, which operate the mock firehose
  * 4x Kafka / Flink nodes, the workhorses of the pipeline

-Originally prototyped 100% multitenant, as I opted to test the limits of this system before separating technologies, and I was quite happy with the performance.
+Originally prototyped 100% multitenant, I opted to test the limits of this system before separating technologies, and I was quite happy with the performance.
 This fairly simple setup can process 8 years worth of GitHub Event data in about 7 hours, or roughly 2.5 Terabytes in 7 hours.
 The primary downside to a multitenant setup is the overhead of a more complicated recovery situation, but for the sake of this prototype, I felt it was worth acknowledging that drawback and moving on.

 The two most likely bottlenecks (venturi and flinkCC) are horizontally scalable (via Kafka consumer groups and Flink parallelism,